 FOSS Political Economy

-The distribution sphere is the target of Freedom 2 (F2), allowing users to copy and redistribute the original software.
+The distribution sphere is the target of Freedom 2 (F2), which allows users to copy and redistribute the original software.
 One could then distribute software executables (in binary format), the original source code, or both.
 In the consumption sphere, having the source code alone is insufficient to run the program.
-One must compile the program locally, thus jumping into the production sphere, or get the executable files from another source via the distribution sphere.
+One must either compile the program locally, thus entering the production sphere, or obtain the executable files from another source via the distribution sphere.
 From the vantage point of consumption, F2 does not require access to the source code.
 The last fundamental Freedom (F3) brings together production and distribution.
 Unlike the production component of F1, here, we are free to add new features to the software, thus improving it.
 We must then distribute the new enhanced version to the whole community.
 These two steps are closely related and should not be separated unless the new coding is for private use only.

 Raúl